IMBMicroscopy/WiFi_Incubation_Monitor/README.md

 - If you havent already, you will need to create an account: https://accounts.adafruit.com/users/sign_in
 - You will then need the Username and Active Key values to load into the ESP32 device to enable data streaming.
 - Each incubation monitor will generally require a uniquely named dashboard to display its data feeds, these feeds are configured on the device after following the Incubation Monitor Setup Instructions steps above.
-- You will need to create a unique data feed name for each ESP32 based Incubation Monitor device, the device will then automatically create data feeds for each parameter: CO2, Temperature and Relative Humidity
+- You will need to create a unique data feed name prefix for each ESP32 based Incubation Monitor device, the device will then automatically create data feeds for each parameter: CO2, Temperature and Relative Humidity
 - Once the ESP32 device is running and has started transmitting the data feeds, they should appear in the Data Feeds section of Adafruit IO
 - Then you will need to create an Adafruit IO dashboard for each incubator with a graph to log the CO2, Temperature and Humidity values from the data feeds
 - The CO2, Temperature and RH values must be assigned to a unique data feed name in the Adafruit IO dashboard
-- ie: the Dashboard for the incubator would be the name of the microscope, ie: "Live Imager 1" and the data feed name will be something like LI1 and will automatically create "LI1_probe_CO2", "LI1_probe_Temp" and "LI1_probe_RH"
+- ie: the Dashboard for the incubator would be the name of the microscope, ie: "Live Imager 1" and the data feed name prefix will be something like LI1 and will automatically create "LI1_probe_CO2", "LI1_probe_Temp" and "LI1_probe_RH"
-- you can also enable room monitoring to create additional feeds from the bme280 sensor in the 3D printed case, ie: "LI1_room_Temp", "LI1_room_RH" and "LI1_room_press"
+- you can also enable "room_monitoring" in the configuration hotspot settings to create additional feeds from the bme280 sensor in the 3D printed case, ie: "LI1_room_Temp", "LI1_room_RH" and "LI1_room_press"
 - Once the Dashboard is created, Create a new block such as a line graph and link them to the relevant datafeeds to display your data
 - Edit the layout, to resize and position the blocks, then save your layout
 - Adafruit IO allows you to publish read only versions of your dashboards to other websites for monitoring incubation conditions as well as configuring actions to send alert emails when conditions exceed limits